 Outside of work, Christine enjoys coaching youth sports, volunteering in the community, and running.
 Most importantly, she treasures spending time with her family and friends.

-Camila Dos Santos is the Program Coordinator for the Healthy Relationships Initiative.
+Camila Dos Santos is the Program Consultant for the Healthy Relationships Initiative.
 Camila believes that safe and healthy relationships serve as the foundation for living a happy and fulfilling life.
 Camila studied Criminology at the College of New Jersey and then obtained a master’s degree in School Counseling from the University of North Carolina at Chapel Hill.
 She joins the initiative with experience as a Professional School Counselor in Guilford County Schools at the high school and elementary level.
 In previous roles, Camila witnessed firsthand how unhealthy relationships can impede the success of youth and lead to a cycle of negative outcomes in adulthood.
 For this reason, she is especially passionate about connecting parents and youth with resources in the community and fervently believes in getting rid of the stigma of asking for help.
 Outside of work, Camila enjoys spending time with family and friends, playing with her three dogs, and “disconnecting” through time spent outdoors in nature.

 Erica Curtis is the Administrative Specialist for the Healthy Relationships Initiative.
 Erica obtained her degree in Psychology from the University of North Carolina at Greensboro.
 She joins the initiative with over 10 years of experience in grant management, specifically grants looking at various aspects of child development.
 Erica feels that healthy relationships are vital in teaching children to model healthy behaviors.
 As a mother of young children, she sees everyday how the relationship between parents and siblings can affect a child’s development in both positive and negative manners.
 In her spare time, Erica enjoys traveling, and spending time with family and friends, especially her three children.